teltek/PumukitMoodleBundle/Resources/doc/InstallationGuide.md

 Step 3: Configure the bundle
 ----------------------------

-Add the configuration to the `app/config/parameters.yml` file of your PuMuKIT2 directory.
+Add the configuration to the `app/config/parameters.yml` file of your PuMuKIT directory.

 ```
 pumukit_moodle: